Most Common Problems with Android and How to Fix Them

-No FIle Manager
+No File Manager

 If you have a stock Android device, you might get some apps like Files or Files Go.
-They are good but not that handy for every kind of user.
+They work fine but not that handy for every kind of user.
 If you want to find a file, you might have to spend a lot of time.
 Therefore, to fix that problem, you can use a third-party tool called ES File Explorer, which is free, easy to use, and it does all the jobs you can think of.
 Apart from allowing you to navigate through various folders, you can browse files by App, Movies, Images, Music, and so on.
 It also has a ‘Clear’ option that lets you delete all the unwanted files at once.

 Android Stuck at Boot

 If you restarted your phone for some reason but your phone has stuck in the boot, there are only a few things you can do before heading towards the service center.
 You need to boot your phone into Safe Mode.
 Like Windows, it helps users find whether the problem is occurring due to system files or third-party apps.
-Here is the detailed guide that you can use to start your Android mobile into Safe Mode.
+Here is a detailed guide that you can use to start your Android mobile into Safe Mode.

-Android Phone Not Connecting to Mac
+Android Phone Not Connecting To Mac

 This is very easy to connect your phone to a Windows computer.
 You just need the proper cable.
 However, if you are using a Mac computer and you want to transfer files from Mac to Android or Android to Mac, you need a third-party app.
 Without that, your Mac computer won’t be able to detect your phone.
 It is called Android File Transfer, and you can download it from the official website of Android.
 For your information, you need macOS 10.7 or later version.
 After installing this app, you can connect your phone with the USB cable and allow the computer to access your files.
 You should get this option on your mobile.